OnniLahti/Hangman/project/README.md

 # Tech/framework used

-Language used is Python, frameworks (to be added)
+Language used is mainly Python, no external modules used

 # Installation